 Construction is underway on the façade of the Academy of Music Theatre!
 Initial work began in February and the first visual element of the canopy is now completed.
 Steel framework was fabricated and installed as the first step.
 The structure will begin to take shape as the roof and cornice is installed, followed by the highly decorative glass flaps and globe fixtures, which will be fabricated locally by Lightsmith.
-This process will be complete by the end of April.
-Lightsmith will also reproduce the marquee, which will rest atop the canopy, planned for installation in late spring.
+Lightsmith will also reproduce the marquee, which will rest atop the canopy.

 PLAY SLIDESHOW || PAUSE SLIDESHOW